CarlosNZ/json-edit-react/README.md

 }
 ```

 The function needn't return anything, but if it returns `false`, it will be considered an error, in which case an error message will displayed in the UI and the internal data state won't actually be updated.
 If the return value is a `string`, this will be the error message displayed (i.e. you can define your own error messages for updates).
+On error, the displayed data will revert to its previous value.

 ### Copy function